-When appointing a DPO, qualifications that you will want to take into account will be candidates’ expert knowledge, professional qualities and ability to perform the role of a DPO.
+When appointing a DPO, you will want to take into account expert knowledge, professional qualities and the candidate’s ability to perform the role of a DPO.

 DPO should also be a person who is familiar with the business and day-to-day operations that an organization conducts with an emphasis on data processing activities.

 However, there are certain organizations that provide training and education, like the International Association of Privacy Professionals or IAPP that are considered to be valued in the data protection community.

-We can expect the EU will create standards and certifications that will provide training, programs, and exams that will provide appropriate expertise level to perform the role of a DPO.
+We can expect the EU will create standards and certifications that will provide training, programs, and exams that will create appropriate expertise level to perform the role of a DPO.

-The DPO should not bear all responsibility for the compliance process.
-Therefore, there should be a division of responsibilities between DPO and other organizational units.
-If not, the DPO will face the impossible challenge of overseeing all companies’ processes.
+There should also be a division of responsibilities between DPO and other organizational units.
+If not, the DPO will face the impossible challenge of overseeing all business processes.

 DPOs’ place in the organization

 DPO should be an integral part of your organizational structure and report directly to the highest management level, with access to the company’s data processing activities to truly ensure compliance, propagate data protection measures and perform assigned duties independently.